open-xchange/appsuite-frontend/documentation/configuration/login-page.md

 With attribute 'customCss' custom css rules can be applied for elements within the `div id="io-ox-login-screen"`.
 Note that the css rules will be scoped to the `io-ox-login-screen` id such that no other elements outside of the login page are affected.

 ### Section "topVignette":
 To get a better contrast for the page header, a vignette shadow at the top of the page can be set.
+This is useful if the background of the login page is too bright and it gets hard to read the text of the header.

 <config>transparency</config>
 This sets the transparency of the top vigenette between 0 and 1.
 Please note, that this is also a **string**.